 While financial and life goals are important, working towards them can often be hard and requires a healthy amount of discipline.
-A bonus payout whether planned or a surprise should have a portion of it set aside to enjoy now.
+Whether planned or a surprise, a bonus payout should have a portion of it set aside to enjoy now.
 Maybe it’s a nice dinner with your family or a long weekend away with your spouse.
-While the possibilities may be endless, take the time to pause and enjoy it, within reason.
+While the possibilities may be endless, take the time to pause and enjoy it within reason.

 A Balanced Approach